-One question from Web Designing Exercise (either or type)
+out of 2 question from Web Designing Exercise

-8. Commencement of this Regulation:
+8. Commencement of this Regulation

 These regulations shall take effect from the academic year 2008-09, i.e, for students who are to be admitted to the first year of the course during the academic year 2008-09 and thereafter.